AZ Tax Credit for Contributions to Qualifying Charitable Organizations

 • Continues to encourage self-sustenance for artisans and their families living in poverty around the globe, including Arizona, through WHEAT’s Fair Trade initiative providing necessary income for families to feed, clothe and educate themselves through the sale of their handicrafts;

-• Provides professional business wear, free of charge, for men and women entering or re-entering the workforce through The Clothes Silo and WorkWear for Men;
+• Provides professional business wear, free of charge,appropriate for the interview or work day through The Clothes Silo and WorkWear for Men;

 • Presents lectures, trainings and workshops on ending poverty and hunger through education and action;

 Your donation, whatever amount, will help us to continue to help others become self-sustaining, participating members of our community.

 Thanks for giving a gift that will ultimately give twice!

 - Is exempt from federal income taxes under Section a 501(c)(3) or is a designated community action agency that receives community services block grant program monies pursuant to 42 United States Code Section 9901.

 - Provide services that meet immediate basic needs.

 - Serves Arizona residents who receive temporary assistance for needy families (TANF) benefits, are low income residents whose household income is less than 150% of the federal poverty level, or are chronically ill or physically disabled children.

 - Spends at least 50% of its budget on qualified services to qualified Arizona residents.